fly1n/triggernometry-pro/README.md

 for more information about this: https://github.com/quisquous/cactbot/blob/main/docs/LogGuide.md#fb-debug

+## Log message reparsed as act loglines
+Add an option **"Reparse as ACT log line"** in Log Message Action.
+If you select this option, the specified log message will be re-parsed into an ACT log lines and can be accessed through the ACT encounter logs window.
+These logs will also be processed by all plugins like other parsed logs.

 ## Additional math functions
 ```
 X8float = converts a base16 (hex) 4-bytes array to float types.
 X4pos = converts a base16 (hex) uint16 types to a ffxiv ingame-position expression as follows: pos = (uint16 - 32767)/32.767, this is used in ActorCast type network packet.
+X4Heading = converts a base16 (hex) uint16 types to a ffxiv ingame-heading expression as follows: pos = (uint16 - 32767)/32767*PI, this is used in some network packet.
 ```

 ## Reduction of combatant states update interval